snowdriftcoop/snowdrift/README.md

 ## Get the code

-Since you are reading this, you surely know where to get the code already.

-For reference, we primarily use a completely free/libre/open host for our code:
+We primarily use a completely free/libre/open host for our code:
 [git.gnu.io/snowdrift/snowdrift].
 For convenience and redundancy, we also mirror at [GitHub], a popular but proprietary platform.